 A pancreas alone or pancreas/kidney transplant can greatly improve quality of life for patients with severe Type 1 diabetes.

-"The key is to have them evaluated for a transplant, and get the disease process arrested before they experience end organ damage," says Alexander Maskin, MD, assistant professor of surgery and transplant surgeon at The Nebraska Medical Center.
+"The key is to have them evaluated for a transplant, and get the disease process arrested before they experience end organ damage," says Alexander Maskin, MD, assistant professor of surgery and transplant surgeon at Nebraska Medicine.

 "If they receive a pancreas transplant early on, we can prevent or mitigate other complications from occurring such as diabetic retinopathy, neuropathy and nephropathy," he says.